 Others may choose the historical and cultural appeal of São Tomé, a short flight into the Atlantic Ocean from Libreville, or the stunning beaches of Bom Bom on the island of Principe.
 And wherever you go, the birding is prolific with a host of endemics and specials.

 Those in search of the less-trodden destinations will certainly not be disappointed, but all visitors need to know that Gabon does not have a well-established tourism infrastructure.

-Centrally located within the region of West Africa, the continents seventh largest country embraces two of Africa’s most distinctive and alluring geographical features, the Sahara Desert and the Niger River.
-It also offers some stunning arid scenery, a host of fascinating people and cultures, and an ancient history that has spanned three of the region’s most powerful empires.
+Mali, the continents seventh largest country, is centrally located within the region of West Africa, and it embraces two of Africa’s most distinctive and alluring geographical features, the Sahara Desert, and the Niger River.
+It also offers some stunning arid scenery, a host of fascinating people and their cultures, and an ancient history that has spanned three of the region’s most powerful empires.

-Besides the desert and river options, Mali is home to the impressive Djenné Mosque, the world’s largest mud structure, the Dogon people, and the ancient Taureg city of Timbuctou.
-These are all best experienced by doing a cross-county road trip, which should end with another highlight, the annual Festival in the Desert, a colourful and eventful three-day feast of live West African music that takes place in the Sahara.
+Besides the desert and river options, highlights include the impressive Djenné Mosque, the world’s largest mud structure, the Dogon people, and the ancient Taureg city of Timbuctou.
+These are all best experienced by doing a cross-county road trip before reaching the vastness of the great Sahara Desert.
+While Mali has little to offer in the way of wildlife, it has an impressive birding list with many regional specials.